 Instead, companies are adopting a server-side approach to biometric authentication, using modalities such as voice biometrics and behavioral biometrics to authenticate customers whenever, wherever, and however they engage—and to simultaneously detect fraudsters no matter the device or identity they hide behind.

-Voice biometrics engines, for example, analyze hundreds of characteristics of a person’s natural speech and match them against a library of “voiceprints” that are known to belong to customers or fraudsters.
+Voice biometrics engines, for example, analyse hundreds of characteristics of a person’s natural speech and match them against a library of “voiceprints” that are known to belong to customers or fraudsters.
 The most advanced engines can do this analysis in less than a second, just from the sound of you telling an agent who you are and why you’re calling.
 Once the agent sees that you’ve been authenticated, they can focus on helping, not interrogating you.

-Behavioral biometrics solutions analyze how people type, swipe, use a mouse, and many other factors in their digital behavior.
+Behavioral biometrics solutions analyse how people type, swipe, use a mouse, and many other factors in their digital behavior.
 They’re ideal for continuous authentication in digital channels, as they can quickly spot sessions that have been hijacked by fraudsters.

 Conversational biometrics—the new kid on the fraud prevention block—offers yet another factor to determine if someone is who they claim to be.
-These solutions analyze the way people construct sentences, the words they choose, or even the emojis they use, making them well-suited to identifying fraud mules using scripts.
+These solutions analyse the way people construct sentences, the words they choose, or even the emojis they use, making them well-suited to identifying fraud mules using scripts.